mrahtz/ocd-a3c/README.md

 My main takeaways from these experiences are:
 * If you're calculating gradients on batches with correlated data, gradient clipping probably /is/ something you're going to have to worry about.
-* If you're writing paper about an algorithm which uses gradient clipping, /please/ quote what clip value you use.
+* If you're writing paper about an algorithm which uses gradient clipping, *please* quote what clip value you use.